Marlborough’s history is layered with rich stories, as significant for Aotearoa New Zealand as they are fascinating around the world.

-Captain Cook’s favourite anchorage at Ship Cove in the Marlborough Sounds was an important site for the meeting of two cultures, and the sounds were later to become home to some of the first European settlers, who set out in small boats to chase enormous whales.
+Captain James Cook’s favourite anchorage at Meretoto/Ship Cove in the Marlborough Sounds, too, was an important site, this time for the meeting of two cultures.
+The Sounds were later to become home to some of New Zealand’s first European settlers, largely through the whaling industry.

-Meanwhile on land, hardy farmers, foresters and gold miners sought to make a living from the natural resources of the hills and valleys.
+Meanwhile on land, hardy farmers, loggers, sawmillers and gold miners sought to make a living from the natural resources of the hills and valleys.

-Explore these and other stories of our heritage at the Marlborough Museum, Havelock Museum, and at the National Whale Centre in Picton, or visit sites like Ship Cove and the Perano Whaling Station in the Marlborough Sounds.
+You can explore these places, and so many other stories of our heritage at the Marlborough Museum, Havelock Museum, Picton Heritage & Whaling Museum or visit historic sites like Meretoto/Ship Cove and the Perano Whaling Station in Kura te Au/Tory Channel.

 Explore the unique experience of the Edwin Fox, built in 1853.

-The ship is on permanent display in Picton, where you can learn about its round the world adventures, including as a troop carrier and a convict transporter.
+The timber ship is on permanent display in Waitohi/Picton, where you can learn about its round the world adventures, including as a troop carrier and a convict transporter.
 The hull of the ship, as well as replica cabins, are displayed next to a museum of artifacts, and their context.

 This ship’s international significance and family friendly fun make it a must-see attraction.